Panasonic LX100 vs Sony RX100 IV

-The Panasonic Lumix DMC-LX100 and the Sony Cyber-shot DSC-RX100 IV are two digital cameras that were officially introduced, respectively, in September 2014 and June 2015.
-Both the LX100 and the RX100 IV are fixed lens compact cameras that are based on a Four Thirds (LX100) and an one-inch sensor.
-The Panasonic has a resolution of 12.7 megapixel, whereas the Sony provides 20 MP.
+The Panasonic Lumix DMC-LX100 and the Sony Cyber-shot DSC-RX100 IV are two digital cameras that were revealed to the public, respectively, in September 2014 and June 2015.
+Both the LX100 and the RX100 IV are fixed lens compact cameras that are based on a Four Thirds (LX100) and an one-inch (RX100 IV) sensor.
+The Panasonic has a resolution of 12.7 megapixels, whereas the Sony provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 IV is notably smaller (22 percent) than the Panasonic LX100.
 Moreover, the RX100 IV is markedly lighter (24 percent) than the LX100.
 In this context, it is worth noting that neither the LX100 nor the RX100 IV are weather-sealed.